pDionysia/slides/slides.md

 # Key Takeaways

-- THz measurements were performed on pure chemicals and metamaterial structures.
+- We collected THz time-domain signals from two types of samples: the pure chemicals on silicon, and later the SRR metamaterial structures

-- Chemical-only measurements established baseline THz signatures across concentrations.

-- SRR-based measurements revealed the metamaterial resonance behavior under environmental loading (ethanol).
+- The chemical-only data show how each chemical and each concentration changes the THz pulse (its shape, amplitude, and timing)
+- The SRR data show how the metamaterial responds to its environment (first clean, then with ethanol) revealing how its resonance shifts in the THz range

+Next step:
+- SRR data placing different concentration of chemicals
 ---

 ### Thank you!